Detect Deprecated Kubernetes APIs Before Upgrading

 Think of it as a linter, but for your cluster’s long-term health.
 Instead of warning you about indentation or typos, it warns you about objects that will break silently once you cross a certain Kubernetes version.

-or inspect objects, it quietly translates older APIs into their latest supported versions.
-That means even if you deployed a resource using extensions/v1beta1
+The Kubernetes API server is designed to be backward-compatible.
+When you kubectl get or inspect objects, it quietly translates older APIs into their latest supported versions.
+That means even if you deployed a resource using extensions/v1beta1, you’ll likely see it returned as apps/v1.

 That’s great for smooth operation, but it makes it extremely hard to audit for upcoming breakage.